SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Golden Gate Bridge: You have two options for getting around San Francisco and over to the Golden Gate Bridge.
 Muni offers a bus that will take you right to the Visitor's Center on the southern side.
 It's the 28 and you will need to transfer over to this bus if you are coming from Union Square or Fisherman's Wharf.
 This is the slower, but less expensive option.

 You can also get on any Golden Gate Transit bus (101, 130, or 150) from downtown SF.
 All of them stop at the Golden Gate Bridge.
-It's easier as you don't have to transfer, but it will cost about twice as much per person.
-Also, the bus drivers might discourage you from taking this bus, but tell them you are okay with the added fee as it's a more direct route.
+It's easier, as you don't have to transfer, but it will cost about twice as much per person.
+The bus drivers might discourage you from taking this bus, but tell them you are okay with the added fee as it's a more direct route (NOTE: This is separate from Muni)

 Golden Gate Park: To get to Golden Gate Park, you can take the N Judah or the 5 Fulton.
 The N Judah runs on the southern end of the park and the 5 Fulton runs along the northern edge of the park.
 From there, you can walk to your destination inside Golden Gate Park.